Class

 gtk_accessible_update_next_accessible_sibling

-Updates the next accessible sibling of self
+Updates the next accessible sibling.

 since: 4.10